All Episodes

 We screwed up every part of this, and it's a mistake, but the worst foreign defense policy mistake of all time, very far from it.

-It's kind of dovetails with my little hindsight view yesterday that if we'd have gone in there with real shock and awe, the way we used to fight wars, such as World War II, then we'd well, who knows, but it's it's clear what what Stein's saying here.
+This kind of dovetails with my little hindsight view yesterday that if we'd have gone in there with real shock and awe, the way we used to fight wars such as World War II, then we'd, well, who knows, but it's clear what Stein's saying here.

-There are explanations, obviously, if Marines are toughest and roughest, see their friends blown to bits by terrorists hidden by the general population, they're gonna be furious at the general population.
+Obviously, if Marines are toughest and roughest, see their friends blown to bits by terrorists hidden by the general population, they're going to be furious at the general population.

 What is truly incredible about the war in Iraq is how few civilians U.S. forces have killed.